publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715n.md

  __Purpose of Section__

     [Act Aug.
 2, 1954, ch.
-649][/us/act/1954-08-02/ch649], title I, § 125, [68 Stat.
+649, title I][/us/act/1954-08-02/ch649/tI], § 125, [68 Stat.
 605][/us/stat/68/605], as amended by [Pub.
-L. 90–19, § 10(b)][/us/pl/90/19/s10/b], May 25, 1967, [81 Stat.
+L. 90–19][/us/pl/90/19], § 10(b), May 25, 1967, [81 Stat.
 22][/us/stat/81/22], in enacting this section, provided in part that the purpose thereof was to transfer to title II of the National Housing Act \[this subchapter\] “the mortgage insurance program in connection with the sale of certain publicly owned property as contained in section 610 of title VI \[[section 1745 of this title][/us/usc/t12/s1745]\]; the insurance of mortgages to refinance existing loans insured under section 608 of title VI and sections 903 and 908 of title IX \[sections 1743, 1750b and 1750g of this title\]; and to authorize the insurance under title II \[this subchapter\] of mortgages assigned to the Secretary of Housing and Urban Development under insurance contracts and mortgages held by the Secretary of Housing and Urban Development in connection with the sale of property acquired under insurance contracts”.

 ----------